20tab/UnrealEnginePython/tutorials/WritingAColladaFactoryWithPython.md

 In this tutorial we will see how to use the advanced subclassing api available in the Unreal Engine 4 Python plugin, as well as how to build Slate GUIs

-This tutorial has been tested with Unreal Engine 4.16 and Python 3.6 and assumes you are already familir on installing the plugin int the engine and editing scripts with it.
+This tutorial has been tested with Unreal Engine 4.16 and Python 3.6 and assumes you are already familiar with installing the plugin into the engine and editing Python scripts.

 If this is your first experience with the Unreal Engine Python plugin, this link is a good place to start: https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md#installing-the-python-plugin

 The objective is to instruct the editor to import .dae (collada) files as static meshes., by building a new Factory.
 A Factroy is a special class